 Oh, and soaking in a home spa, and getting a gentle massage from the pulsating jets isn’t the worst way to spend your time.

 Also, be sure to view our video interview with Dr Esther Fox PhD MCSP about the benefits that hot tub hydrotherapy can provide for people suffering from arthritis pain:

 Here’s exactly how a hot tub can help you manage the symptoms of arthritis:

 If you or one of your nearest and dearest suffers from arthritis, you’ll be glad to hear that relaxing in a hot tub has been scientifically proven to relieve arthritic joint pain.

-The reason being is that it’s an accessible and very enjoyable form of hot water therapy (also known as hydrotherapy or heat therapy).
+The reason is that it’s an accessible and very enjoyable form of hot water therapy (also known as hydrotherapy, heat therapy, and warm water therapy).
 In study after study, hot water therapy has proven to be an effective arthritis treatment.
 In fact, it’s recommended by both Arthritis Research UK and the Arthritis Foundation.

 Having to live with chronic pain can cause plenty of stress and anxiety.
 Luckily, a daily dip in your hot tub can become your time to unwind and escape those stresses.

 Not only will a welcome respite from joint pain help boost your mood, but studies have shown that heat therapy can give you a psychological and emotional boost, making it a powerful way to stave off stress.

 And a reliable way to blow off some steam and relieve stress can make a huge difference to the quality of life of anyone who suffers from arthritis.